fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 NO CLASS!

 {% include alert.html class='danger' title='DUE: WEEK IN REVIEW' text="
 For this week, write ~600--800  words on what you learned or thought was most significant about industrializing farms/meat.
 Post your essay to the discussion board on Learn as the last few assignments.
-The best essays will draw from ALL the readings for the week together (including the one you didn't read but learned about on Wednesday).
+The best essays will draw from ALL the readings for the week together (including the one you didn't read but learned about on Wednesday). **Focus on the commonalities and differences across the readings.**
 "%}